-Golfer’s elbow, medically referred to as medial epicondylitis, is a condition that causes discomfort, stiffness, and tenderness in the muscles inner of the elbow and forearm.
+Golfer’s elbow, medically referred to as medial epicondylitis, is a condition that causes discomfort, stiffness, and tenderness in the flexor muscles of the forearm and inner of the elbow joint.

-It is caused by excessive use or general wear and tear of the tendons, muscles, and bone in this region, which is responsible for gripping and wrist flexion.
+An overuse injury is the most common cause of a golfer’s elbow.
+Other causes include general wear and tear of the tendons, muscles, and bone in this region, which is responsible for gripping and wrist flexion.

-A golfer’s elbow is like a tennis elbow, which actually happens on the outside of the elbow.
+A golfer’s elbow is like a tennis elbow also known as lateral epicondylitis, which actually happens on the outside of the elbow.
 It is not all about golfers.
-Tennis players and those who often clench their fingers or use their wrists may often experience golfer’s elbow.
+Tennis players and those who often clench their little fingers or use their wrists may often experience a golfer’s elbow.

 Golfer’s elbow pain should not have to drive you away from the course or from your favorite hobbies.
 Instead, rest and proper care will help you re-enter the workforce.